aglines/playlist-from-dj/README.md

 # to do / planned structure

+## Roadblock: API rate limits
+- Running into rate limiting upon searching or creating playlist w artist/track info
+- unable to find clear info about the limits, only anecdata.
+How to get around this?

+### Solution: don't repeat the same request
+- One way could be to not repeat anything for the same artist / track
+- Spotify Web API offers: Get Artist's Albums, and Get Album Tracks
+- Use this DJ's favorite artists to cache data ahead of time
+- so that creating the playlists uses fewer network calls

+# -------------------------------------------------

 ## Create playlists from a subset of the data
 - write spotify track and artist data to db
 - For all the songs in one show, create one playlist